Music of Egypt: Modern Egyptian classical and pop music

 Since the end of World War I, some of the Middle East's biggest musical stars have been Egyptian.
-Contemporary classical Egyptian music traces its beginnings to the creative work of traditiondal classical Egyptian musicians Abdu El Hamouly, Almaz, and Mahmud Osman, as well as the later work of the 20th century's most important Egyptian composers and singers, like Sayed Darwish, Umm Kulthum, Mohammed Abdel Wahab, Abdel Halim Hafez, and Baligh Hamdy.
-Most of these stars, including Umm Kulthum, Abdel Halim, Fawzi and many others were part of the traditional Egyptian music.
+Contemporary classical Egyptian music traces its beginnings to the creative work of traditional classical Egyptian musicians Abdu El Hamouly, Almaz, and Mahmud Osman, as well as the later work of the 20th century's most important Egyptian composers and singers, like Sayed Darwish, Umm Kulthum, Mohammed Abdel Wahab, Abdel Halim Hafez, and Baligh Hamdy.
+Most of these stars, including Umm Kulthum, Abdel Halim, Mohamed Fawzi and many others were part of the traditional Egyptian music.
 Some, like Abd el-Halim Hafez, were associated with the Egyptian nationalist movement from 1952 onward.

-Cairo-born Fatma Said was the first Egyptian soprano to sing at the Teatro alla Scala in Milan. and from 2016 to 2018 took part in BBC Radio 3 New Generation Artists scheme.
+In the 21st century, Cairo-born Fatma Said was the first Egyptian soprano to sing at the Teatro alla Scala in Milan.
+From 2016 to 2018, she took part in the BBC Radio 3 New Generation Artists scheme.

 Shaabi and Mahraganat

 Shaabi ("Of the people") is the most popular musical genre in Egypt.

 It is a form of popular working-class music which evolved from Egyptian Baladi ("Of the country") in the second half of the 20th century, it's the most common type of music and is usually heard in every day streets, weddings, festivals and transport.

 A recent offshoot from Shaabi; Mahraganat ("(Of) Festivals") is a more spunky and loud subgenre that uses more electronic and hip-hop elements, with heavy auto-tune.
 It has its roots in the mid-2000s but was massively popularized in 2011, amidst the Egyptian revolution.

 Due to its impoverished young male appeal and history, it tends to be more outspokenly political than Shaabi.